romanpauk/dingo/docs/advanced-topics.md

 Custom backends can be used as `associative<MyKey, IService, many, my_backend>`.
 A backend tag provides
-`Backend::template storage<Key, Mapped, Cardinality, Allocator>`, where Dingo chooses `Mapped` for its internal lookup entry pointer.
+`Backend::template storage<Key, Value, Cardinality, Allocator>`, where Dingo chooses `Value` for its internal lookup entry pointer.
 The storage is constructed with the container allocator and should expose an STL-like mapped container API.
 For `one`, Dingo uses `find(key)`, `end()`, `try_emplace(key, mapped)`, and `erase(iterator)`.
 For `many`, Dingo uses